Shelley Klammer

 Trauma Healing - 4

-A Simple Course for the Emotionally Overwhelmed
+A Year-Long Course for the Emotionally Overwhelmed

 Because trauma can become frozen in the body, in this course, you will be encouraged to get in the flow of your body's wisdom through daily spontaneous creative exercises that are simple to execute, and do not require artistic talent or skill.